devlinb/prefilled-json/README.md

 2. Types other than string and number
 3. Optional fields.

-Currently nested objects are not supported, but I'll add support soon.
+Nested objects are now supported!
+See examples below.

 ## Usage